ORNL-QCI/qiree/README.md

 [user-docs]: https://ornl-qci.github.io/qir-ee/user/index.html
 [dev-docs]: https://ornl-qci.github.io/qir-ee/dev/index.html

-## Introduction

-Welcome to the Quantum Intermediate Representation Execution Engine (QIR-EE), a state-of-the-art tool designed to streamline the process of running quantum circuits and algorithms.
-Whether you're a researcher, student, or enthusiast, QIR-EE (pronounced 'cure-ee') is designed to make your journey into quantum computing as seamless as possible.
-This implementation is associated to the paper [A Cross-Platform Execution Engine for the Quantum Intermediate Representation](https://doi.org/10.48550/arXiv.2404.14299) and is maintained by the QIR-EE Developers.

-At version 0.1, this work represents a proof-of-concept for the feasibility of a modular workflow at the lower end of the quantum software stack.
-We welcome feedback and ideas for collaborations.

 ## Getting Started

 There are two dependencies for QIR-EE to work properly.
 Please make sure to download and install the most current versions of: